 Benefits of Palm Oil

 High cholesterol is one of the significant factors that lead to heart disease.
-An excessive amount of cholesterol can build up in the arteries and cause them to become narrow and harden, forcing a person’s heart to work a lot harder to pump blood throughout the human body.
+Excessive cholesterol can build up in the arteries and cause them to become narrow and harden, forcing a person’s heart to work a lot harder to pump blood throughout the human body.

 A study shows that red palm oil can decrease harmful LDL cholesterol and a 6.7% drop in triglyceride levels in people with normal cholesterol.

-Besides having this heart-healthy fat in your diet, getting the right amount of exercise, eating more anti-inflammatory food, and keeping your stress levels in check can also help in reversing and reducing coronary heart disease risk.
+Besides having this heart-healthy fat in your diet, getting the right amount of exercise, eating more anti-inflammatory food, and keeping your stress levels in check can also help reverse and reduce coronary heart disease risk.

 Palm oil contains tocotrienols, a type of vitamin E with powerful antioxidant properties that can help support healthy brain function.
 This oil can have long-term benefits and help in everything, including slowing down dementia and improving cognition.
 According to a study conducted in 2010, tocotrienols improve awareness in mice.